February 16, 2008

 We moved to Haiti in January of 2006.
 It has not always been easy, at times it has been terribly daunting -- but it has been exciting and it has been filled with God's provision.

 The number one thing each one of us can say - God is stretching us - individually and as a family.
-We have all grown and changed a lot in the past three years.
-We have much more learning to do and we're glad to be where we believe God wants us for this season of our lives.
+We have all grown and changed a lot in the past five years.
+We have much more learning to do and we're blessed to get to do it in Haiti for this season of our lives.
 We're excited to see where He will take us next.
 We feel privileged to be here, it is no sacrifice to be where God places you.